Who Measures Board Stiffness and Crease Resistance?

 To be most cost effective, it is important this convertion is performed at the maximum speed possible without causing misfeeds and blockages in the process.

 It is also important that the finished material has the required dimensional strength to hold and protect the packaged product.

-Board stiffness and crease resistance are important parameters that help determine maximum conversion and packaging speeds, they can also be related to the final dimensional stability of the finished product.
+Board stiffness test and crease resistance testing are important parameters that help determine maximum conversion and packaging speeds, they can also be related to the final dimensional stability of the finished product.